-Leigh Academies Trust supports our employees with a number of family friendly HR Policies.
+Leigh Academies Trust supports our employees with a number of family friendly policies and is continually looking for ways to drive equality across the Trust.

 It is the view of the Trust that our remaining gender pay gap primarily reflects workforce composition rather than the pay inequalities between men and women doing work of equal value.